Is buying an RV worth it, or should you just rent one?

 - Customization: You can customize your RV however you want with your own touches of home.

-- Simplicity: Aside from checking in at your destination, you will not have to worry about rental contracts when you own your RV.
+- Simplicity: Aside from checking in at your destination, you won’t have to worry about rental contracts or vehicle reservations when you own an RV.

-Owning an RV means you are responsible for all the costs, maintenance and storage, which can add significant expense to your budget.
+Owning an RV means you’re responsible for all the costs, maintenance and storage, which can add significant expense to your budget.
 Getting an RV loan also means dealing with an extra monthly payment for up to 15 years, depending on your RV loan term.

 - Expensive: Even small RVs have a hefty price tag.
 Once you own it, you still have to pay for gear, maintenance and annual registration costs.
 If you qualify for a loan, you’ll need to manage your loan and stay on top of payments.

-- Maintenance: When you own an RV that breaks down or needs repairs, you must handle it.
-You may need to cancel trips if you cannot get unexpected repairs done in time.
+- Maintenance: If your RV breaks down or needs repairs, you must handle it.
+You may need to cancel trips if you can’t get unexpected repairs done in time.

 - Storage: Your RV needs to be parked somewhere when you are not using it.
-This can mean an extra monthly cost if you do not have room to store it where you live.
+This can mean an extra monthly cost if you don’t have room to store it where you live.

-Renting an RV can be a great option if you do not want the hassle of purchasing one.
-However, it makes spontaneous travel more difficult.
-These are some advantages and disadvantages of renting an RV.
+Renting an RV can be a great option if you aren’t committed to RV life and only plan to use it occasionally.
+However, renting makes spontaneous travel more difficult.

 Advantages

-Renting is a good idea if you do not have much experience with RVs or you do not want to be stuck maintaining a large vehicle that will only be used once or twice a year.
+Renting is a good idea if you don’t have much experience with RVs or don’t want to be stuck maintaining a large vehicle that will only be used once or twice a year.

 - All-inclusive: When you rent from an RV company, they often include all the supplies you will need while camping, such as kitchen tools.
 They can also help you set up insurance for your rental.

 - Affordability: The initial cost of buying an RV is quite high.
-If you just want to use an RV a few times a year or even try it out just one time, renting is much cheaper.
+If you just want to use an RV a few times a year or just try it out once or twice, renting is much cheaper.

 Disadvantages